kg-construct/rml-lv/spec/section/problem.md

 ### Joining of data sources

-[RML-Core](https://kg-construct.github.io/rml-core/spec/docs/) restricts join operations to <a data-cite="RML-Core#referencing-object-map">referencing object maps<\a>.
+[RML-Core](https://kg-construct.github.io/rml-core/spec/docs/) restricts join operations to <a data-cite="RML-Core#referencing-object-map">referencing object maps</a>.
 Since a referencing object map can only generate an object that is an IRI or blank node subject as specified by a parent triples map, it is not possible to combine data from two sources in one term, use data from a join on another position than the object, or generate a literal using data from a join.
 Moreover, [RML-Core](https://kg-construct.github.io/rml-core/spec/docs/) cannot declare join operations correctly across hierarchies.

 <aside class=example id=ex-mixed-format-problem>
-It is not possible to declare the construction of below output triples from below two data sources with [RML-Core](https://kg-construct.github.io/rml-core/spec/docs/).
+It is not possible to declare the construction of below output triples from below two data sources with RML-Core.
 <aside class=ex-input>

 ```csv
 name,id
 alice,1